wikimedia/elematch/README.md

 ## Syntactical requirements

-`element-match` gets much of its efficiency from leveraging the syntactic regularity of HTML5 and [XMLSerializer](https://developer.mozilla.org/en-US/docs/XMLSerializer) DOM serialization.
+`elematch` gets much of its efficiency from leveraging the syntactic regularity of HTML5 and [XMLSerializer](https://developer.mozilla.org/en-US/docs/XMLSerializer) DOM serialization.